Employee attrition is costly for all organizations.

 - Hourly employees notice whether they are treated

 with respect, have capable management and interesting work

 - Clerical employees voice concerns such as "type

-of work," "use of skills and abilities" and "opportunities to learn"
+of work," "use of skills and abilities" and "opportunities

 - Professional employees cite concerns about